Jewels of Opar

 The genus, Talinum Adans., is the correct and accepted scientific name for the genus.
 It was named and described by Michel Adanson in Familles des Plantes in 1763.

-Plants of the World Online by Kew lists 29 species in the Talinum genus (as of 2-25-21 when I last updated this page).
+As of 12-18-21 when this page was last updated, Plants of the World Online by Kew lists 27 species in the Talinum genus.
 It is a member of the plant family Talinaceae with 2 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.